linsyking/messenger-manual/intro.typ

   )
 ]

 Messenger provides two parts that users can use.
 The template _user code_ and the _core library code_.
 Users write code based on the template code and may use any functions in core library.
-In user code, users need to design the _logic_ of scenes, layers and possibly components. _Logic_ includes the data structure it uses, the `update` function that updates the data when events occur, `view` function that renders the object.
-Messenger core will first translate world event into user event, then send that event to the scene with the current `globalData`. `globalData` is the data structure Messenger keeps between scenes and users may read and write.
+In user code, users need to design the _logic_ of scenes, layers and components. _Logic_ includes the data structure it uses, the `update` function that updates the data when events occur, `view` function that renders the object.
+Messenger core will first transform world event into user event, then send that event to the scene with the current `globalData`. `globalData` is the data structure Messenger keeps between scenes and users may read and write.
 The user code will updates its own data and generate some `SceneOutputMessage`.
 Messenger core (core in brief) will handle all that messages and updates `globalData`.

 Messenger manages a game through three levels of objects (Users can create more levels if they want), listed from parents to children: